noelrappin/rubomop/README.md

 ```

 The `--only` option allows you to limit cops to be selected from to only
-those listed, the option can be a string or regular expression, and you can
+those listed, the option can be a string and will match on substrings, and you
-have more than one.
+can have more than one.

 The `--except` option allows you to specify a cop that should not be
-selected, again, the option can be a string or a regular expression, and you
+selected, again, the option can be a string and will match on substrings, and you
 can have more than one.
 If a cop is in both the `--except` and `--include`
 lists for some reasone, the except list wins and it's excluded.

 The `--block` option allows you to specify files that should not be selected
 for any cops.
-The option can be a string or a regular expression and you can
+The option can be a string and will match on substrings and you can
 have more than one.
 If a cop/file combination is in both the `--include`
 cops list and the file `--block` list, the block wins and the file is not
 included.